Adolphe Quetelet

-Biography
+Life

-Adolphe was born in Ghent (which, at the time was a part of the new French Republic).
-He was the son of François-Augustin-Jacques-Henri Quetelet, a Frenchman and Anne Françoise Vandervelde, a Flemish woman.
-His father was born at Ham, Picardy, and being of a somewhat adventurous spirit, he crossed the English Channel and became both a British citizen and the secretary of a Scottish nobleman.
+Adolphe was born in Ghent (which, at the time, was part of the new French Republic).
+He was the son of François-Augustin-Jacques-Henri Quetelet, a Frenchman, and Anne Françoise Vandervelde, a Flemish woman.
+His father was born at Ham, Picardy, and being of a somewhat adventurous spirit, he crossed the English Channel and became a British citizen and the secretary of a Scottish nobleman.
 In that capacity, he traveled with his employer on the Continent, particularly spending time in Italy.
 At about 31, he settled in Ghent and was employed by the city, where Adolphe was born, the fifth of nine children, several of whom died in childhood.

 Francois died when Adolphe was only seven years old.
 Adolphe studied at the Ghent Lycée, where he afterwards started teaching mathematics in 1815 at the age of 19.
 In 1819, he moved to the Athenaeum in Brussels and in the same year he completed his dissertation (De quibusdam locis geometricis, necnon de curva focal - Of some new properties of the focal distance and some other curves).

 Quetelet received a doctorate in mathematics in 1819 from the University of Ghent.
 Shortly thereafter, the young man set out to convince government officials and private donors to build an astronomical observatory in Brussels; he succeeded in 1828.

 He became a member of the Royal Academy in 1820.
 He lectured at the museum for sciences and letters and at the Belgian Military School.
 In 1825, he became a correspondent of the Royal Institute of the Netherlands, in 1827 he became a member.
 In 1839, he was elected as a member of the American Philosophical Society.
 From 1841 to 1851, he was a supernumerary associate in the institute, and when it became Royal Netherlands Academy of Arts and Sciences he became foreign member.
 In 1850, he was elected a foreign member of the Royal Swedish Academy of Sciences.

 In 1825, he married Cécile-Virginie Curtet.

 Quetelet also founded several statistical journals and societies, and was especially interested in creating international cooperation among statisticians.
 He encouraged the creation of a statistical section of the British Association for the Advancement of Science (BA), which later became the Royal Statistical Society, of which he became the first overseas member.
 In 1853 he chaired both the International Maritime Conference and the first International Statistical Congress.
 He was a founding member of the first Société des douze.

 In 1855, Quetelet developed apoplexy, which diminished but did not end his scientific activity.

 He died in Brussels on 17 February 1874, and is buried in the Brussels Cemetery.